 Comment

 I was curious about other lines myself, as we were kicking around going on a different line for a few days.
 My fear after going on one cruise (DCL) was that we'd get one or two days into it, and not be happy.
 Not much you can do with a few more days left on the ship.
 Glad to see the info.
-BTW, we opted for another DCL cruise!"Who's that, then?"
+BTW, we opted for another DCL cruise!

 "I dunno, must be a king."